yadhuveer/My-Dsa-journey/README.md

 # Data Structures & Algorithms Practice

-This repository contains all the DSA problems I have solved topic-wise using Java.
+This repository contains all the DSA problems I have solved topic-wise using Java and Python.
 It reflects my consistent hard work and dedication to mastering DSA.

 ---